odoo/owl/doc/reference/reactivity.md

 The reactivity system has special support built-in for the standard container types `Map` and `Set`.
-They behave like one would expect: reading a key subscribes the observer to that key, adding or removing an item to them will notify observers that have used any of the iterators on that reactive object, such as `.entries()` or `.keys()`, likewise with clearing them.
+They behave like one would expect: reading a key subscribes the observer to that key, adding or removing an item to them notifies observers that have used any of the iterators on that reactive object, such as `.entries()` or `.keys()`, likewise with clearing them.

 ## Escape hatches